AlisherGM/EconomicNewsAnalyser/README.md

-# EconomicNewsAnalyser
+# Economic News Analyser

 Tool to analyse economic news.
+It was my cource work